SIholin/ubilocation-server/README.md

 ### keys.properties

 ```
-configPublicKey=config/PublicKeyForObserverConfig.txt
+signingConfigPublicKey=config/PublicKeyForObserverConfig.txt
+encryptionPrivateKey=config/PrivateKeyForEncryption.txt
+encryptionPublicKey=config/PublicKeyForEncryption.txt
 ```

-Property `configPublicKey` tells the relative path of text-file that contains public key and only the key for reading signed messages in MQTT bus.
+Property `signingConfigPublicKey` tells the relative path of text-file that contains public key and only the key for reading signed messages in MQTT bus.
 The relative path is taken from the aspect of projects root but it must begin with `config/` if configurations are used to  create production version.
-Signed reading from MQTT topic is default only active for configurating BLE listeners.
+Signed reading from MQTT topic to configure BLE listeners is not active by default.

+Property `encryptionPrivateKey` tells the relative path of text-file that contains private key and only the key for decrypting messages in MQTT bus that contain observation data.
+The relative path is taken from the aspect of projects root but it must begin with `config/` if configurations are used to  create production version.
+Decrypting messages that are gotten from MQTT bus is not active by default.

+Property `encryptionPublicKey` tells the relative path of text-file that contains public key and only the key for encrypting messages that are send to MQTT bus.
+The relative path is taken from the aspect of projects root but it must begin with `config/` if configurations are used to  create production version.
+Encrypting published messages is not active by default.

 ### appConfig.properties

 ```
 threeDimensional=True
+enableConfigSigning=False
+enableDataEncryption=False
 ```

 Property `threeDimensional` tells if applications should create three dimensional data or not.
 If false it will by default create two dimensional data.

+Properties `enableConfigSigning`  and `enableDataEncryption` indicate if signing and/or encryption should be used or not respectively.

+If signing is enabled then application only registers the bluetooth listener (observer) configuration messages that can be verified with `signingConfigPublicKey` property.

+If encryption is enabled then application uses `encryptionPublicKey` property to encrypt published messages that contain location data and `encryptionPrivateKey` property to decrypt observaton data that is listened from subscribed topic.

 ## Data Specs